 - If not: Kick-off the recruiting process asap

 Nothing is more powerful for fundraising than a great live-demo

 of your product.

-Try to look at your demo from the investor’s angle: Is there a way that could really excite them?
+Try to look at your demo from the investor’s angle: is there a way that you could really excite them?
 Can you showcase a product feature that is directly relevant for them?
-Structure the demo in a way that the benefit immediately becomes clear?
+And/or structure the demo in a way that immediately makes the benefits clear?

 .
-There are various ways to evaluate whether you have it – with NPS probably being one of the key concepts to measure it in a structured way: How likely are your customers to tell others about it?
+There are various ways to evaluate whether you have it, NPS probably being one of the key concepts to measure it in a structured way: how likely are your customers to tell others about your product?
 Another concept is asking your customer how disappointed they would be if they had to stop using the product: You want 40% of them to say “very disappointed” (here

 is a great article with more details).

 Unlike customer reviews, which you want to actively influence, it is in your best interest to measure NPS or the “disappointment score” as transparently as possible.

 Whatever instruments you use to evaluate product/market fit, sophisticated investors will want to understand how you think about it, where you stand, and what you do to further improve.